Three Jewels and Three Roots: Buddha

 Lord Buddha is the Enlightened One who discovered the Ultimate Path to release clinging and craving and liberation from the cycle of birth and rebirth.

 Dharma

 For practising Buddhists, references to "Dharma" (Dhamma in Pali) particularly as "the dharma", generally means the teachings of the Buddha, commonly known throughout the East as Buddhadharma.
 It includes especially the discourses on the fundamental principles (such as the Four Noble Truths and the Noble Eightfold Path), as opposed to the parables and to the poems.

 Saṅgha

 The Saṅgha is the third of the Three Refuges.
 Common over all schools is that the āryasaṅgha is the foremost form of this third jewel.
 As for recognizable current-life forms, the interpretation of what is the Jewel depends on how a school defines Saṅgha.
-E.g. for many schools, monastic life is considered to provide the safest and most suitable environment for advancing toward enlightenment and liberation due to the temptations and vicissitudes of life in the world.
+For example, for many schools, monastic life is considered to provide the safest and most suitable environment for advancing toward enlightenment and liberation due to the temptations and vicissitudes of life in the world.